 Document the day and create something to share

 Often we are taking videos and photos throughout our family gatherings.
-Why not share those photos and videos with your child and show them how to edit them together using a free and easy program like iMovie for Apple’s iOS or Movie Maker for Windows?
+Why not share those photos and videos with your child and show them how to edit them together using a free and easy program like iMovie for Apple’s iOS?
 Don’t know how to use those programs yourself?
 There are plenty of homemade tutorials easily searchable on YouTube.
 Use the opportunity to learn together with your child.
 The final product will be a digital keepsake you can share with your family members to remember the day.

 For more ideas on how to talk with your teen about social media and online safety during your time together, take a look at a post I wrote for parents in preparation for summer break.
 These same tips apply to winter break as well.